asanchezmanas/sampelit/docs/guides/users/proxy_guide.md

     """
     Proxy all requests and inject the tracker
     """
-    # Your installation token from Samplit dashboard
+    # Your installation token from Sampelit dashboard
     installation_token = "YOUR_INSTALLATION_TOKEN"

     # Original URL to proxy